zoeeechu/NibzUsbTool-v-1.0/readme.txt

+# Nibz v 1.0
+###### (outdated made by me in like highschool lol)

+> IMPORTANT NOTE: this tool was for educational and experimental purposes only I am not responsible for ANY misuse of this tool

-Hey thanks for using this tool!
+**Hey thanks for using this tool!**

 Instructions:

-make sure the files are placed on a usb with the label "G:"
+- make sure the files are placed on a usb with the label "G:"
-Make sure Windows defender is off then run nibz.exe!
+- Make sure Windows defender is off
+- then run nibz.exe!

 Happy Hacking!